simplereach/development-environment/README.md

-# Running the events writer for development and testing.
+# Using vagrant for development
 # Prerequisites
 Vagrant
 Ruby